gastaldi/quarkus-extension-catalog-service/README.md

 ]
 ```

-The idea is to provide an utility that would allow to perform all sorts of queries across the repository, such as:
+The idea is to provide an utility that would allow to perform all sorts of queries across the registry, such as:

 * which Quarkus Core versions are available;
 * which platforms are available;